vasole/pymca/doc/source/training/quantification/index.rst

 |img_03|

 Under the calibration combo box, following *Active curve uses* , you will see the calibration actually applied.
 It should be close t0 A=-0.5, B=-0.005 and C=0.
-(Hint: Make sure you have selected a first order calibration when calculating the spectrum).
-It it isvery different your calibration is wrong and you will experience a lot of difficulties later on.
+(Hint: Make sure you have selected a first order calibration when calculating the calibration).
+If it is very different your calibration is wrong and you will experience a lot of difficulties later on.

 Step 3: Select your fit region ..............................

-At this point we have a calibrated spectrum.
+We already have a calibrated spectrum.
 The rest of the exercise will use the McaAdvancedFit window.

 Prior to reach that window, we should select the region of the sample we'd like to analyze.
 For that, whe have to zoom in that region by pressing and dragging the mouse.
 PyMca implements a zoom stack, you can go back by pressing the mouse right button or by pressing the the reset zoom icon.